ignfab/voxatile/docs/usage/GenerationParameters.md

     ...
 ```

 **BEWARE** : For now, `after` values are not checked.
-Generator will get stuck waiting in case of dependency loop or if a value refers to nonexistant source or renderer.
+Generator will get stuck waiting in case of dependency loop or if a value refers to nonexistent source or renderer.

-## Providers parameters
+## Provider parameters

 A provider fetches data from a source and provides it as-is to a processor.
 Provider type is identified by `type` field.